mdahlstrom/lanyrd-top-charts/README.markdown

 lanyrd top charts
 ====================

-this is a small greasemonkey script for the lanyrd.com site, it collectes which of your conferences the people you follow on twitter are planning on attending and collects a top three chart of the busiest conferences goers you follow.
+this is a small greasemonkey script for the lanyrd.com site, it collectes which of your conferences the people you follow on twitter are planning on attending and collects a top three chart of the busiest conferences goers you follow and which conference they are attending.

 installation
 ---------------------